-- Maintain a level of PANCE pass rates that meets or exceeds the national average.
+- Maintain a level of first-time PANCE pass rates that meets or exceeds the national average.

-- Maintain an overall graduation rate of 95 percent or better for entering University of South Carolina Physician Assistant students
+- Maintain an overall graduation rate of 94 percent (current Physician Assistant Education Association national average) or better for entering University of South Carolina Physician Assistant students.

 - Maintain an accredited program with an innovative curriculum that prepares entry-level graduates for the contemporary practice of medicine.